glebtsereteli/Figgy/docs/pages/api/figgy/setup.md

 ## Decor Widgets

 Decor Widgets like :Comments:, :Buttons: and :Separators: are purely visual and do not map to any underlying data.
-They exist to improve readability add structure, and provide optional interface controls.
+They exist to improve readability. add structure, and provide optional interface controls.

 ---
 ### `.Button()`